PrakritigitHUB/M1_LibraryManagementSystem/1_Requirements/README.md

 ## OBJECTIVES

-a) To build a system that can receive input and generate output automatically in an easy way and short time.
+* To build a system that can receive input and generate output automatically in an easy way and short time.
-b) To build a management system that is able to monitor and manage all library operations efficiently.
+* To build a management system that is able to monitor and manage all library operations efficiently.
-c) Give an opportunity to librarians to reduce mistakes which happen during manual handling.
+* Give an opportunity to librarians to reduce mistakes which happen during manual handling.
-d) To maintain security.
+* To maintain security.
-e) To enter and preserve details of the various issues and keep a track on their returns.
+* To enter and preserve details of the various issues and keep a track on their returns.

 ## BENEFITS:

-a) Saves Time and Cost.
+* Saves Time and Cost.
-b) Secure and Reliable.
+* Secure and Reliable.
-c) Record Maintenance.
+* Record Maintenance.
-d) Increases Efficiency.
+* Increases Efficiency.
-e) Simple and Easy to Use.
+* Simple and Easy to Use.

 ## 4W'S and 1H